percona/postgres/contrib/pg_tde/documentation/docs/setup.md

         * `port` is the port to communicate with the KMIP server.
 Typically used port is 5696.
         * `server-certificate` is the path to the certificate file for the KMIP server.
         * `client-cert` is the path to the client certificate.
-        * `client-key` is the path to the client key.
-This is optional, if not specified, the certificate key has to contain both the certifcate and the key.
+        * `client-key` (optional) is the path to the client key.
+If not specified, the certificate key has to contain both the certifcate and the key.

         <i warning>:material-information: Warning:</i> Note that pg_tde_add_global_key_provider_kmip currently accepts only a combined client key + client certificate for the last parameter of this function named as `client key`.